rodolfovictor/rockverse/backlog.md

 - Zarr
     - Update to zarr 3
+    - Test block indexing for 'F' or 'C'
+    - put dimension_names in voxel image

 > Note: These tasks are subject to change based on project needs and priorities.